 In Data News, 2016-02-04

-View in Map RoomLayer displays the modelled cancer risk associated with air toxics exposure.
-Figures represents the liklihood of hazardous exposure per 1 million population.
+View in Map RoomLayer displays the modeled cancer risk associated with air toxics exposure.
+Figures represents the likelihood of hazardous exposure per 1 million population.

 View in Map Room